-The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law designed to protect the privacy of, and limit access to, the education records of students.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which is designed to protect the privacy of and limit access to the education records of students.
 FERPA identifies the following privacy rights of students:

-The University of Hartford offers a Consent to Release Student Information" form, which may be completed and submitted by a student to provide this consent.
-These forms are available in the Student Administrative Services Center, or you may click here to view and print a copy of the form.
+The University of Hartford offers a "Consent to Release Student Information" form, which may be completed and submitted by a student to provide this consent.
+For additional information, click here.